NuclearPhoenixx/vmath/README.md

 To include this lib in your project you only need to grab the [vmath.hpp](vmath.hpp) file and you're ready to go!

 * For documentation please head to the [docs sheet](DOCS.md).
+* For a quick example on how to use this please have a look at [example.cpp](example.cpp).
 * All classes are inside the namespace `vmath`.
 * Only use Vector2 with other Vector2 or Matrix2 objects.
 The same is true for Vector3/Matrix3 and VectorN/MatrixN.
 In general **never mix object classes of different dimensions** - that's very important, obviously! **However**, you could e.g. mix a 2-D VectorN with a Vector2 or a Matrix2.
 To be clear, this is not the recommended use case and some things might break, but most of the basic functionality *should* work.